-A total of \$70,000 is projected to keep pace with on-going efforts in the following categories:
+A total of \$70,000 is projected to keep pace with ongoing efforts in the following categories:

-- 1. Security upgrades/card access system: \$50,000 - 2.
-Security cameras/intrusion detection upgrades: \$20,000
+- 1. Security upgrades/card access system: \$50,000 - Security cameras/intrusion detection upgrades: \$20,000

-Planning for Major Projects for 2021 - 2022
+Planning for Major Projects for 2022 - 2023

-Building Construction | Exterior Dining for Union Market/Kumm Center: When the Union Market was remodeled in 2011, the idea was to provide a dining experience that allowed students the opportunity to socialize with fellow students and offer other usable spaces for study, collaboration, and other school activities.
-We have been successful in meeting this goal, but the current seating area is at capacity during lunch periods.
-We are losing customers because of the full seating area.
-The outdoor Courtyard seating is only used a few months each year due to weather.
-If we were to enclose this space, it would provide additional seating for Union Market customers and make much better use of this space.
-We are open to the type of enclosure used with the hope of being as energy efficient as possible while still allowing a comfortable environment year-round.
+1. Building Construction - Exterior Dining for Union Market/Kumm Center: When the Union Market was remodeled in 2011, the idea was to provide a dining experience that allowed students the opportunity to socialize as well as offering usable spaces for study, collaboration, and other school activities.
+We have been successful in meeting this goal.
+During lunch periods, the current seating area is at capacity, and we are losing customers.
+The outdoor Courtyard seating is used a few months each year due to weather.
+The plan is to create a comfortable year-round indoor environment that is as energy efficient as possible.
+Enclosing this space would provide additional seating for Union Market customers and make better use of the space.